Quick Facts

 However, the mine's rapid expansion creates displacement pressures for communities near the mining concession.
 Artisanal miners who previously worked in the area face livelihood disruption.
 The influx of workers has transformed local demographics and economic patterns in communities near Kolwezi.

 Benefit-sharing arrangements with local communities remain an area requiring independent monitoring.
-As the mine expands toward its 550,000+ tonne target, further land acquisition and community impact management will be critical.
+As the mine works toward Ivanhoe's post-2028 500,000+ tonne annual production target, further land acquisition and community impact management will be critical.

 Environmental Profile